rickboks/rdt/README.md

 # rdt - browse Reddit media through mpv

 rdt is a Bash script that downloads media from your favorite subreddits and lets you browse through them in the media player [mpv](https://mpv.io).
 You can very simply and quickly select what to view through [dmenu](https://tools.suckless.org/dmenu/).
+This project is under active development.
+More features are added frequently.

 ## Quick Demo
 ![Demo gif](demo.gif)